Early 2023 Elixir Consulting Availability

 Anyone considering hiring me will ask about my past Elixir projects.
 These span a mix of private contracts, personal projects, and non-personal branded blog posts.
 The following is an attempt to document and showcase some of my recent projects to spark consulting-related conversations.
 I’ve redacted some company names to keep the lawyers happy.

-In recent years I’ve contributed to three Elixir-based consulting projects:
+In recent years I’ve contributed to many Elixir-based consulting projects, including:

 NAME REDACTED: Consumer Car Matchmaker

 Part of a large team migrating a large Java codebase.
 As a member of the leads team, I helped build systems that would capture leads (on LiveView-based forms, as well as Facebook marketing integrations).
 Created workflows to process the leads through an internal delivery network that required integrations across a dozen external vendors with a wide breadth of interfaces.
 SOAP in 2021—-who knew?
 A significant priority of my time here was to help mentor other full-time developers new to Elixir.

 NAME REDACTED: Text and Voice Communications Product

 Roar For Good: Hotel Security

 Helped build internal Phoenix web applications to track equipment (Bluetooth waypoints, routers, etc.) across hotel installation sites.
 Participated in code design discussions within a team where we were all pretty new to Elixir.